PizzaWithMilk/Github-tracker-template/README.md

 A run with a green checkmark ✅ means everything worked.
 A red ✕ means something failed — see [Troubleshooting](#troubleshooting).

+## Config validation

+The same workflow also contains a separate `validate` job so bad config changes can be caught before you rely on the monitor.

+- A **push** or **pull request** that changes `config/repos.yml` or the workflow file runs the `validate` job.
+- A **scheduled run** or **manual `Run workflow`** runs the `monitor` job instead.
+- Validation does not contact Discord, does not query the monitored repositories, and does not modify monitor state.
+- The validation job uses its own concurrency group (`repo-monitor-validation`) and can cancel an older validation run when a newer config change arrives.
+- The monitor job uses a separate `repo-monitor` concurrency group and does **not** cancel an active monitor run.

+When validation fails, read the `validate` job log.
+The parser reports the config problem and the line it found it on.
+Fix the config, commit the change, and GitHub will start a new validation run automatically.

 ## Configuring repos.yml

 `config/repos.yml` has a small set of top-level (global) settings, followed by a `repos:` list where each block can override most of those settings just for that one repo.